bezurn004/Obsi-Forge-Apedia/Oracles/Location Theme/_OCL_LocationThemes.md

 You can answer questions about a place using only the tables provided for a theme, such as when delving into an Infested cave.
 Or pair a theme with other location oracles for more flavor and variety; for example, you might explore a Haunted Grave World, a Ruined Derelict, a Sacred Precursor Vault, or an Inhabited Settlement.

-When mixing-and-matching a theme with another set of tables, use the techniques described for an oracle array (page 384) to determine which oracle you reference for that question or phase of your exploration
+When mixing-and-matching a theme with another set of tables, use the techniques described for an oracle array (page 384) to determine which oracle you reference for that question or phase of your exploration.

 ## Oracle: Location Theme Type
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
-Choose a theme that supports what you know of that location’s nature.
-For a random theme, roll on this oracle.
+> Choose a theme that supports what you know of that location’s nature.
+For a random theme, roll on this oracle. ^guidance-ISSF-Core1-0-OclLocationThemeTypes

 | 1d100 | Result |
 | --- | --- |